tobikasali/Disaster_response_pipleine/README.md

 ## Licenses and Acknowledgements

-The dataset belongs to figure 8 with other licnesing information.
+The dataset belongs to figure 8, with other licnesing information.
+Udacity datacience course